How to Resize Raspbian Image for QEMU on Windows

 Unfortunately, it failed.
 Here is the error message I got:

 > **losetup: cannot find an unused loop device: No such file or directory**.

-There are no /dev/loop* devices!
+/dev/loop* devices!
 The function is not supported on Windows 10 yet.
-The good news is the feature has been listed on the user voice.

-Now I have to process the image file in a Linux virtual machine.
+Now process the image file in a Linux virtual machine.